Surgical Solutions Network

 What Happens During Surgery?

-Our board-certified surgeons perform eustachian tube balloon dilation using general anesthesia, so the patient is unconscious for the duration of the procedure.
+Our fellowship-trained surgeons perform eustachian tube balloon dilation using general anesthesia, so the patient is unconscious for the duration of the procedure.
 The surgeon first inserts a small balloon through the nose into the eustachian tube and then inflates it to clear a pathway for mucus and air.
 The surgeon then deflates the balloon and removes it back out through the nose.

 How Long Does It Take To Recover From Eustachian Tube Balloon Dilation?

 Most patients are ready to return to their normal daily activities within 24 hours.
 After surgery, the patient is taken to a recovery room to be monitored until they are ready for discharge.
 The procedure does not require an overnight stay.
 Patients should have someone on-hand to drive them home.